tardate/LittleCodingKata/infrastructure/radius/freeradius-server-macosx/README.md

 ### Reviewing the server config

-The defualt server site config is in `/usr/local/etc/raddb/sites-enabled/default`
+The default server site config is in `/usr/local/etc/raddb/sites-enabled/default`

 A few things to note: